FOSSEE/st-scripts/dictionaries/script.rst

     mt_dict = {}

-Notice that unlike lists curly braces are used define ``dictionary``,
+Notice that unlike lists, curly braces are used define ``dictionary``.

 {{{ move the mouse over curly braces to grab attention }}}

-Now let us see how to create a filled dictionary,
+Now let us see how to create a non-empty dictionary,
 ::

     extensions = {'jpg' : 'JPEG Image', 'py' : 'Python script', 'html' : 'Html document', 'pdf' : 'Portable Document Format'}